Holistic therapy FAQs

 How do I know which therapist to choose?

-Therapy Directory lists thousands of complementary and alternative therapists nationwide, so we understand that with all of the choices available, it might be difficult to decide what you want and who you'd like to go and see.
+Therapy Directory lists thousands of holistic therapists nationwide, so we understand that with all of the choices available, it might be difficult to decide what you want and who you'd like to go and see.

 If you'd like some pointers on what to look out for during your search, take a look at our Not sure where to start? page, which provides a useful bird’s eye view of the website for those who haven't quite found their way around just yet.